dogeystamp/pyinstantref/README.md

 ## limitations

-Currently, the following features are missing:
+Currently, the following features are missing compared to Castel's version:
 - ArXiv support
 - LaTeX output
 - Support for other PDF readers (e.g. Evince)